AN: This is the 2015 revised version of the one-shot I wrote in 2007. Hope the edits will make this a better read. Enjoy!

 When they are bound to serve, love and obey.

 "Serve your ass!
-I'll serve you your head on a silver platter, Fool!" she yelled.
-The library couldn't have been any more silent.
-Even the computers seemed to have stopped their humming in hopes that she wouldn't smash them and make them explode.
+I'll serve your head on a silver platter!" she yelled.
+The library couldn't have been more silent.
+Even the computers seemed to have stopped humming in hopes of quelling her anger.

 Why are our bodies soft and weak and smooth,